joeygrable94/PythonTraining/Py2-PCAP-30-03-Modules-1-4.md

 ### Dependencies (using pip)

 `pip --version` > pip 22.2.2 from /src/python/site-packages/pip

-`pip help operation` → shows brief pip's description `pip list` → shows list of currently installed packages `pip show package_name` → shows package_name info including package's dependencies `pip search anystring` → searches through PyPI directories in order to find packages which name contains anystring `pip install name` → installs name system-wide (expect problems when you don't have administrative rights) `pip install --user name` → install name for you only; no other your platform's user will be able to use it `pip install -U name` → updates previously installed package `pip uninstall name` → uninstalls previously installed package
+`pip help operation` → shows brief pip's description

+`pip list` → shows list of currently installed packages

+`pip show package_name` → shows package_name info including package's dependencies

+`pip search anystring` → searches through PyPI directories in order to find packages which name contains any string

+`pip install name` → installs name system-wide (expect problems when you don't have administrative rights)

+`pip install --user name` → install name for you only; no other your platform's user will be able to use it

+`pip install -U name` → updates previously installed package

+`pip uninstall name` → uninstalls previously installed package

 ## Module 2: Strings, String Operations and Methods, and Python Exceptions and Errors